Tyler-Pritchard/Spokesperson/backend/README.md

    ```
    pytest
    ```
 Test-specific configurations can be adjusted in the tests directory.
+The pytest is a lie.

 ## Contributing
 To contribute, follow these steps: